JetBrains/kotlin-web-site/docs/topics/gradle/gradle-backend-tutorial.md

 1. In IntelliJ IDEA, select **File** | **New** | **Project**.
 2. In the panel on the left, select **New Project**.
-3. Name the new project and change its location if necessary.
+3. Name the new project and change its location, if necessary.

    > Select the **Create Git repository** checkbox to place the new project under version control.
 You will be able to do
    > it later at any time.